comunica/Article-SSWS2020-AMF/content/evaluation.md

 Furthermore, if no cache is active, AMF-aware querying performs _worse_ than non-AMF-aware querying.
 Ideally, all AMFs should be pre-computed, but due to the large number of possible triple patterns in a dataset, this is not feasible.
-On the other hand, our results have shown that server-side on-the-fly creation of AMFs only starts to have a significant impact for sizes larger than 10.000 (_[Research Question 3](#question-dynamic-restriction)_).
+On the other hand, our results have shown that server-side on the fly creation of AMFs only starts to have a significant impact for sizes larger than 10.000 (_[Research Question 3](#question-dynamic-restriction)_).

 On a low-end machine (2,7 GHz Intel Core i5, 8GB RAM), creation of AMFs takes 0,0125 msec per triple,